Not Accepting Guests

 I'm an American from Scaggsville, Maryland in the DC/Baltimore suburbs.

 I left America in November 2014 with just a thousand dollars straight for Israel, spent the Winter '14-'15 there and Palestine and Jordan; Spring '15 I was in Greece visiting relatives; over that Summer I explored the Balkans; in the Fall and Winter Italy, France, and Spain.
-This past Spring '16 I relaxed on the Caribbean island of Puerto Rico.
-I spent this past summer in Montreal, Iceland, Germany, Holland, Belgium, France and the U.K for that Summer.
+Spring '16 I relaxed on the Caribbean island of Puerto Rico, then went to NYC, Montreal, Iceland, Germany, Holland, Belgium, France and the U.K for that Summer.
 August 2016 I returned to America to campaign against Trump and travel around visiting friends.
 Finally in January 2017 I flew back to Europe to settle in Berlin because I got sick and tired of traveling.

 How did I travel so long with so little?
 Hitchhiking, dumpster diving, and couchsurfing, means transportation, food, and housing are free.
-Plus I often worked for food and housing like at four different hostels in Israel, Palestine, Albania, and Puerto Rico; cooked for a Greek family on their island; worked at a summer camp in Romania, an organic farm in Romania, babysitting in Barcelona, and this past summer I volunteered at The Jungle refugee camp in Calais, France.
+Plus I often worked for food and housing like at four different hostels in Israel, Palestine, Albania, and Puerto Rico; cooked for a Greek family on their island; worked at a summer camp in Romania, an organic farm in Romania, babysitting in Barcelona, teaching English and cat sitting in Berlin, and volunteering at The Jungle refugee camp in Calais, France.
 Read my blog entry about that here:

 And of course I could not have done any of that without busking with my ukulele!

 My hobbies include hiking up to mountaintop sunsets, picking too many blueberries, mountain biking, and smashing the white supremacist capitalist patriarchy from a sex-positive, intersectional feminist perspective.